joshanttt/MISTProject2/README.md

 7. Rebekah Bradbury [@rebekahbradbury]()

-## Describing the Dataset and What it Contains
+## Describing the Dataset and What it Contains:

-## 2 Team Generated Questions and Why They Are Interesting/ Important
+## Two Team Generated Questions and Why They are Interesting/ Important:

-## The Manipulations Applied to the Data Set as Part of the Analysis
+## The Manipulations Applied to the Data Set as Part of the Analysis:

-## Analysis and Results
+## Analysis and Results:

-## Tableau Packaged Workbook
+## Tableau Packaged Workbook:
+*include the file here*